 4. Follow all obligations, procedures, and payments of employer costs as required by law;

 5. Reapply for the PCA Program annually; and

 6. Follow all other rules and procedures established by the PCA Program.

 How do Ohioans Apply to the PCA Program?

 An Ohioan can apply to the PCA Program by following the steps below:

-1. Contact the PCA representative in your area Statewide Facility Contact List to discuss how the PCA Program might fit your needs;
+1. Contact the PCA contractor in your area Statewide Facility Contact List to discuss how the PCA Program might fit your needs;

 3. Provide documentation of all of your income, earned and unearned;